Sue and Edgar Wachenheim III Professor of History

 Graduate Cincinnati Psychoanalytic Institute (1984)

 Thomas A. Kohut received a B.A. from Oberlin College and a Ph.D. in history from the University of Minnesota.
 He is also a graduate of the Cincinnati Psychoanalytic Institute.
 He is currently Sue and Edgar Wachenheim III Professor of History at Williams College in Williamstown, Massachusetts.
-Kohut is a member of the Board of Trustees of the Austen Riggs Center in Stockbridge, Massachusetts and of the Council of Scholars at the Erik Erikson Institute at Austen Riggs.
+He is a member of the Council of Scholars at the Erikson Institute at Austen Riggs Center in Stockbridge, Massachusetts.
+He is also the president of the Freud Foundation, US.
 From 2000 to 2006, Kohut served as Dean of the Faculty at Williams College.
 Kohut has written three books: Empathy and the Historical Understanding of the Human Past (New York: Routledge, 2020); A German Generation: An Experiential History of the Twentieth Century (New Haven: Yale University Press; 2012); Wilhelm II and the Germans: A Study in Leadership (New York: Oxford University Press, 1991).
 He has also published articles on a number of historical and psychological topics: including the German humorist, Wilhelm Busch; letters from German soldiers at Stalingrad; and psychohistory, history, and psychoanalysis.